 Willing to be a contact for the media on business topics?

-Let us know, and we will make sure you are added to our experts guide.
+Let us know, and we will make sure you are on our list for when media calls come in.
 Media calls often require a quick turn around but are greatly beneficial in establishing the college as a go-to resource for business expertise.
 Several faculty and staff are already experts on call, and we can connect you with them if you wish to learn more.

 Strategizing and Consulting

-Looking to add more dimension to your events with social media tie-ins or developing a new program or service that needs to be communicated to students or external audiences?
+Looking to add more dimension to your events or thinking about developing a new program or service that needs to be communicated to students or external audiences?
 We look forward to strategizing with you on the best ways to craft your message and reach your audience.

 Interested in using an outside vendor for ordering logo merchandise, plaques, printing, design services or photography?
 We have a number of vendors we recommend.